buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Insertion Hinges**: These hinges are much more complex and are found only in areas of excellent construction.
 These hinges are built into the wall and allow the door to open in both directions.
 Characters cannot reach the hinges to remove them unless they break through the door support or the wall.
 Insertion hinges are usually found on stone doors, but sometimes are also seen on wooden or iron doors.

 **Pivots**: Pivots are not true hinges, but simple pegs that protrude from the upper and lower side of the door and fit into holes in its support, allowing it to turn.
-The advantages of pivots is that they cannot be removed like hinges and that they are easy to make.
+The advantages of pivots are that they cannot be removed like hinges and that they are easy to make.
 The disadvantage is that since the door turns on its center of gravity (usually in the middle), nothing larger than half the width of the door can pass through.

 Doors equipped with pivots are usually made of stone and often quite wide to overcome the disadvantage.
 Another solution is to place the pivot towards one end and make the door thicker on that side and thinner on the other, so that it opens more or less like a normal door.